Trismegiste/eclipse-wiki/README.markdown

-# Eclipse Phase TTRPG Live Gamemaster Wiki Manager Application
+# Eclipse Phase TTRPG Live Gamemaster Wiki Manager

 ## What
 It's a webapp for building and running sessions for the tabletop-role-playing game Eclipse Phase.